Spring Festival in a village under lockdown

 It’s snowing, and windy.
 Old Zhang’s voice doesn’t come on the loudspeaker until 9:40 a.m.
 He re-emphasizes what he said in the last few days, and then adds, “No Taiping villagers shall visit each other, either.
 So far, no cases have been found in our county.
 Our village cannot be the weakest link!
 We cannot relax!”

-The elderly villagers seldom go out of the village anyway.
+The older villagers seldom leave the village anyway.
 But now, other people cannot get in.
 Since early this morning, 80-year-old Grandma Jiang has been standing at her gate and looking out.
-Her son and daughter, who have both settled in town, were supposed to visit her today, but they could not make it because the village and town were both locked down.
+Her son and daughter, who have both settled in town, were supposed to visit her today, but they could not make it because the village and town are both locked down.

 In previous years, this was also the day when farmers in the village resumed work after the Spring Festival, but that’s impossible this year.
 Nevertheless, 48-year-old Brother Feng and 49-year-old Cousin Yong arrive at their fields nearly at the same time on this cold morning.

 Brother Feng is wearing a mask.
 He walks down the road leading to town, and returns after confirming that it’s blocked.

 Cousin Yong comes by bike to check on his vegetable patch.
 These 3 mu (0.2 hectares) of land were the only property his father left to him.
 Looking at the shabby hut his father left on the land, he is overwhelmed by emotions.

 Yong’s daughter, a college junior, needs 20,000 RMB in tuition and expenses.
 It’s the family’s biggest expense of the year.
 To make more money, Cousin Yong rented another 10 mu (0.67 hectares) of land at 200 RMB per mu this year to grow vegetables and Sichuan pepper.
 He has also had a 50-meter deep well dug on the field for irrigation.